 Research is about taking the guesswork out of the picture

-Before we dive into hands-on practical tips, it’s important to note that UX is a research-based discipline.
+Before we dive into hands-on practical tips for inbound UX, it’s important to note that UX is a research-based discipline.
 That means that you should rely on observations and data — research — in order to make the right decisions for how to optimise your marketing experiences.

 Tools of the trade for this include looking at data from analytics tools (HotJar, Crazyegg, Google Analytics flows), direct observations (usability testing) and having an iterative process where you implement changes and observe the results before making further adjustments.